harijayms/terraform/examples/azure-vm-custom-image-new-storage-account/README.md

 2. Virtual NICs for both Virtual Machines
 3. Storage Account is created
 3. Transfer Virtual Machine gets deployed
-4. Transfer Virtual Machine starts the custom script extension to start the VHD copy from source to destination storage acounts
+4. Transfer Virtual Machine starts the custom script extension to start the VHD copy from source to destination storage accounts
 5. The new Virtual Machine based on a custom image VHD gets deployed

 ## Requirements